shawnweisfeld/usergrouptv/content/videos/azure-kubernetes-cluster-aks.md

     {
       "name": "Mark Moore",
       "slug": "mark-moore",
-      "bio": "Mark Moore is a Cloud Solution Architect at Microsoft, Mark has been in the industry for 35+ years and has been with Microsoft for the past 27 years.
-Mark resides in the DFW area.", "count": 7
+      "bio": "Mark is a Technology Specialist working for Microsoft with over 30 years of experience in technology.
+Mark resides in Lantana, Texas which is located in the DFW metroplex.", "count": 8
     }
   ],
   "ugtvtags": [